lmarena/lmarena.github.io/_posts/2025-02-01-repochat-arena.md

 ### Leaderboard Calculation
 How do we get separate leaderboards for the retrievers and the responders from one set of battles?
 Extra features!

 Chabot Arena leverages the [**Bradley-Terry**](https://en.wikipedia.org/wiki/Bradley%E2%80%93Terry_model) model for scoring model strength using pairwise battles.
-We adopt its [**statistical extension**](https://blog.lmarena.ai/blog/2024/extended-arena/) to evaluate the additional subparts–the retrievers–we integrate them as extra features just like the responder models.
+We adopt its [**statistical extension**](https://blog.lmarena.ai/blog/2024/extended-arena/) to evaluate the additional subparts–the retrievers–by integrating them as extra features just like the responder models.
 Each retriever feature takes values from {-1, 0, 1}, indicating whether it was active in the file retrieval for model_a, neither/both, or model_b, respectively.
 By performing Logistic Regression on these additional retriever features along with the original model features, we obtain coefficients that are later scaled to become the leaderboard scores.
 <img src="/assets/img/blog/repochat_arena/PIC_winrates.png" alt="Model Pairwise Winrates" style="display:block; margin-top: auto; margin-left: auto; margin-right: auto; margin-bottom: auto; width: 90%">
-<p style="color:gray; text-align: center;">Figure 8.
+<p style="color:gray; text-align: center;">Figure 7.
 Fraction of model A wins for all non-tied battles.</p>

 ## What's Next?
 We are actively collecting more votes and integrating new models, with plans for more comprehensive analysis down the line.
 Additionally, we are exploring ways to enhance RepoChat by incorporating features such as support for private repositories, GitLab integration, and improvements to our retrieval process.
 Community contributions are welcome—feel free to ping us if you'd like to get involved!